 Celebrate the art, music, and culture of Mexico at the annual Día de los Muertos Festival.
-Add your own special remembrance to our altar featuring traditional elements including butterflies, flowers, and a Catrina figure.
-Created in collaboration with local artists, area students, and Mattie Rhodes Center.
+Add your own special remembrance to our altar featuring traditional elements – including butterflies, flowers, and a Catrina figure – created in collaboration with local artists, students, and the Mattie Rhodes Center.

 Performances and Activities

 10 a.m.-5 p.m.